Jodenee/Voyager/docs/Webhook.md

 - url: The url the request will be sent to.
 - method: The http method.
 - body: The body of the request.
+- contentType: The content type to use in the request header.

 <br>
 <hr>